Design and Verification of a Novel Triphibian Robot: Robot Design

 \subsection{Propulsion System}

 In this part, we detailed the robot propulsion system.
-First, as shown in Fig. \ref{fig-electric}, our system electrical parts consists of a Lion battery providing power for the whole system and deducted fans.
+First, as shown in Fig. \ref{fig-electric}, our system's electrical parts consist of three Lithium-ion batteries providing power for the whole system and deducted propellers.
 Electrical parts specifications can be found in Table \ref{tab-robot-spec}.
 A Pixhawk suite is employed as the main controller with the ArduPilot autopilot system \cite{ardupilot}.
 A receiver receives commands from the ground station for or wireless remoter.
-As mentioned in the mechanical design part, we implement a tri-motor configuration (MOTOR 1,2,3) for the aerial mode, since tri-rotor designs are more efficient in terms of compact size and power requirement \cite{tri-motor-design}.
-Tail Servo is dynamically tilted to resist the imbalanced torque generated in the aerial mode for the tri-rotor setup design.
-Transition servo provides the driving force for the morphable mechanism to expand or retract its ducted fans.
-One thing to address is that the ducted fans are selected as the propulsion system actuation units for its higher hovering efficiency \cite{ducted-fans}.
-Compared with traditional propellers, ducted fans have high aerodynamic efficiency.
+The tail servo is dynamically tilted to resist the imbalanced torque generated in the aerial mode for the tri-rotor setup design.
+The transition servo provides the driving force for the morphable mechanism to expand or retract its ducted propellers.
+Three ducted propellers provide propulsion for the robot.
+The weight of each ducted propeller is 178g, the maximum thrust of each is 2240g and their blade can only rotate in one direction.
+The ducted propellers are selected as the propulsion system actuation units for their higher hovering efficiency \cite{ducted-fans}.
+Compared with traditional propellers, ducted propellers have high aerodynamic efficiency.
 Therefore, the robot could be more compact with its weight and area further reduced with reasonable thrust requirement.
-The ducted fans are arranged symmetrically with 120 degrees between.
-The weight of each ducted propeller is 77g, and its maximum thrust is 950g.
-Each ducted fan can only rotate anticlockwise.
-Another thing to illustrate is that the robot can perform operation in various locomotion modes, and therefore, in each mode, our allocation for each actuation ducted fan varied respectively.
-This allocation principle can improve the utilization rate of the whole propulsion system.
+In each mode, our allocation for each actuation ducted fan varied respectively.
 The details of allocation methods will be illustrated in Section \ref{sec-loco-mode}.
-For the wiring connection in our proposed robot, three ducted fans receive commands from Pixhawk PWM output channel 1, 2 and 4.
-The Pixhawk module is powered by D2627-4300KV-4S motors paired with 40A ESCs.
-Each ducted fan is powered independently by a BOLT LiHV 4S 1800 mAh 35C battery pack for its great power need.
-The tail servo and transition servo are connected to Pixhawk PWM output channel 7 and 8 respectively.
-Manual and automatic control can be switched by a wireless receiver linked to the Pixhawk.
+For the wiring connection in our proposed robot, three ducted propellers receive commands from three different Pixhawk PWM output channels.
+The tail servo and transition servo are connected to another two Pixhawk PWM output channels respectively.
+Manual and automatic control can be achieved by a wireless receiver linked to the Pixhawk.